yaeba/nyc_taxi_driver_model/minutes/minutes09-10.md

 4. Xuanken covered better path optimization method and look-up table.

 **Assigned Tasks (from Previous Minutes): **
-1.  {ALL}  shifts of period
+1.  {ALL} Visualize best shifts of period
-4.  {ALL} Read through each other's assignments, listing any useful material.
-5.  {ALL} Read through each other's GitLab directories.
-Avoid duplicate code.
-5.  {ALL} Open issues for any discussions concerning the group project.
+2.  {ALL} Work on path optimization and machine learnining models

 **Agenda of Today's Meeting (Expected Time: 1 HR 45 MIN):**
 1. [30 MIN] Each member updates on their work since the last meeting (report writing, model